CodeAcademyBerlin/codac/README.md

 codac empowers Code Academy Berlin students and alumni to learn, collaborate, and grow together through a modern, integrated platform that combines educational content delivery with vibrant community features.

-## ✨ Key Features to be implemente
+## ✨ Key Features to be implemented

 ### 📚 Learning Management System

-- **Rich Content Editor** - Powered by Plate.js for creating engaging educational content with advanced formatting, media embedding, and collaborative editing capabilities
+- **Rich Content Editor** - for creating engaging educational content with advanced formatting, media embedding, and collaborative editing capabilities
 - **Document Management** - Comprehensive document creation, editing, and sharing system with version control and real-time collaboration
 - **Course Structure** - Organized learning paths with projects, lessons, and assignments
 - **Progress Tracking** - Detailed analytics on learning progress, completion rates, and time spent on various activities